encodedobjects/encodedobjects.github.io/src/pages/projects/bound-lines/index.md

 # Brief

-_Bound Lines_ is a digital print that visualizes 18th century ship logs and reveals the "footprints" of sailors as they explored the world.
+_Bound Lines_ is a digital print on metal that visualizes 18th century ship logs and reveals the "footprints" of sailors as they explored the world.

 # Antillean Vision